 I believe that the titles of Mother and Father are sacred.
 Consider how our God instructs us to address him, “Our Father which art in heaven, Hallowed be thy name.”
 The role of a father is too important to trivialize it by treating one’s father as just another one of the guys.

-I am very honored and touched by the following poem written by our son, Landon Allred.
+I am very honored by the following poem written by our son, Landon Allred.

 With unsure steps I walk this path,

 And see the steps of one

 Who’s felt before these tests of faith,

 Though not as yet to glory’s rest,